sgsbucket/animan-doc/docs/animan/episode_progress.md

   2. Unassigned

-    Shows number of Shots in this Stage that are not currently assigned to a Member.
+    Shows the number of Shots in this Stage that are not currently assigned to a Member.

 - Middle: Stage Colour

   Users can click the colour box to change the colour.

-- Right: Stage Name
+- Right side: Stage Name